nebulastream/nebulastream/docs/design/20240710_dependency-management.md

             folly
 ```

 We use the VCPKG Manifest mode to keep a `sbom` in the `vcpkg.json,` which contains all dependencies (**G3**).
-The actual version can either be fixed using an override or be the recent version of the vcpkg manifest-baseline commit.
+The actual version can either be fixed using an override or be the recent version of the VCPKG manifest-baseline commit.
 ```json
 {
   "name": "nebulastream-dependencies",